Contact Information Contact Information

 - New or upgraded pedestrian and bicycle crossings at Vine and Lancer, and on Taft Hill connecting the new Puente Verde Natural Area trail and an existing trail on the west side of Taft Hill Road.

-Construction is expected to begin on these projects later this summer and will likely carry through early fall.
+Construction has already begun on these projects and will likely carry through early 2020.

 The area surrounding W. Vine Drive and Lincoln Middle School has been recommended for improved bicycle and pedestrian connections in the following plans: